USGS-R/RSurvey/README.md

 can be compressed by [gzip](http://www.gzip.org/ "gzip") with additional extension *.gz*.
 Shapefles, *.shp*, and interpolated grid files, *.grd*, are limited to data export.
-Support for programmatic manipulation of measurement units is only provided for date-time values; therefore, the bulk of unit consistency is tasked to the user.
+Measurement unit consistency is tasked to the user.
 Time zones, spatial datum's and projections are not supported.

 The set of standards used for coding RSurvey is documented in [Google's R Style Guide](http://google-styleguide.googlecode.com/svn/trunk/google-r-style.html "Google's R Style Guide").